 Division of Processes

-The biological sewage plant is divides into three chambers:-
+The biological sewage plant is divided into three chambers:-

 The mixture of liquid and sludge is passed to settling tank from the aeration chamber.
-In the settling tank the sludge settles at the bottom and clear liquid on the top.
-The sludge present at the bottom is not allowed to be kept inside the settling tank as this will lead to growth of anaerobic bacteria and foul gases will be produced.The sludge formed is recycled with the incoming sludge where it will mixes with the later and assist in the breakdown of sewage.
+In the settling tank, the sludge settles at the bottom and clear liquid on the top.
+The sludge present at the bottom is not allowed to be kept inside the settling tank as this will lead to the growth of anaerobic bacteria and foul gasses will be produced.The sludge formed is recycled with the incoming sludge where it will mix with the later and assist in the breakdown of sewage.

 Chlorination and Collection

-In this chamber the clear liquid produced from the settling tank is over flown and the liquid is disinfected with the help of chlorine.
-This is done because of the presence of the e-coli bacteria present in the liquid.
+In this chamber, the clear liquid produced from the settling tank is overflown and the liquid is disinfected with the help of chlorine.
+This is done because of the presence of the e-Coli bacteria present in the liquid.
 To reduce these bacteria to acceptable level chlorination is done.
-Moreover, to reduce the e-coli, the treated liquid is kept for a period of at least 60 minutes.
-In some plants disinfection is also done with the help of ultra violet radiation.
+Moreover, to reduce the e-Coli, the treated liquid is kept for a period of at least 60 minutes.
+In some plants, disinfection is also done with the help of ultraviolet radiation.
 The collected liquid is discharged to overboard or settling tank depending on the geological position of the ship.
-If the ship is in restricted or near coastline then the sewage will be discharged into the holding tank; otherwise, the sewage is discharged directly into the sea when high level is reached and is disposed automatically until low level switch activates.
+If the ship is in restricted or near coastline then the sewage will be discharged into the holding tank; otherwise, the sewage is discharged directly into the sea when a high level is reached and is disposed of automatically until low-level switch activates.